rust-lang/rust/src/doc/book/getting-started.md

 [statically allocated]: the-stack-and-the-heap.html

 The line ends with a semicolon (`;`).
-Rust is an *[expression oriented]* language, which means that most things are expressions, rather than statements.
+Rust is an *[expression-oriented language]*, which means that most things are expressions, rather than statements.
 The `;` indicates that this expression is over, and the next one is ready to begin.
 Most lines of Rust code end with a `;`.

 [expression-oriented language]: glossary.html#expression-oriented-language